How to Paint Shower Tiles White

 Do you have outdated tiles in your shower that you want to transform on a budget but aren't sure what to do?
 Believe it or not, you can PAINT shower tiles to get beautiful and long-lasting results.
 You just have to be sure to use the correct products for the job.
 Read on to learn how to do it!

-before and after image of shower tiles painted white
+Before and after image of shower tiles painted white.
+Center text reads "How to paint shower tiles white."

-This post is brought to you from Karisa and who blogs over at Petite Modern Life.
+This post is brought to you by Karisa who blogs over at Petite Modern Life.

 Today I’m going to share with you another project that made an astonishing difference in our home’s look!
 Painting our shower tiles white!